rcarrata/rcarrata.github.io/_posts/2019-11-11-disabling-self-provisioning-ocp4.md

 ```

 As we can see, the group that is allowed is the system:authenticated:oauth, that is every user that
-is authenticated in the cluster (that have proper login in the cluster).
+is authenticated in the cluster (that has a valid login).

 ### Removing Self Provisioning Projects